 The nature walks, the horse ride around the village and inside the amazing forest, the visits to local craftsmen.
 Bicycles were also available and between May and September ”al fresco” dinners can be organised in the surrounding hills.

 During summer, there is the possibility of having a refreshing dip in the mineral water pool and in winter you can have horse-drawn sleigh rides with bells, blankets and mulled wine.
 Can you ask for more?

-There is magic everywhere between this Transylvanian hills; all the colours, all the sceneries: high pastures to be discovered, amazing meadows where you can see in the middle of June the most beautiful wild flowers in the world.
-Also the less used tracks in the forests, where you can see deers.
+There is magic everywhere between this Transylvanian hills; all the colours, all the sceneries: high pastures to be discovered, amazing meadows where you can see in the middle of June the most beautiful wild flowers in Europe.
+Also the less used tracks in the forests, where deer can be seen.
 You may be lucky but only if you wake up early.